✓ Updated May 2026

 Frequently Asked Questions

-Beyond the Potala Palace and Jokhang Temple, what's a must-see that most tourists miss?
+Beyond the Potala Palace and Jokhang Temple, what's a lesser-known spiritual site worth visiting?

-How many days do you need in Lhasa, Tibet, China?
+How many days do you need in Lhasa, Tibet, Tibet, China?

 Compare prices across top travel sites to find the best deal.